A Is For…Ampoules

-When you look at your skincare (or beauty products) ingredient list, chance are you’ll find aqua at the top, which is essentially, a fancy word for water.
-Due to the conscious-beauty trend continuing to grow, more and more brands are formulating products with zero, or very little, water in order to up their environmental credentials.
-Set to be a huge trend for 2020 and beyond, you can expect to see a slew of water-free products hitting the shelves.
+When you look at the ingredient list of most beauty products, chance are aqua will be at the top which is, essentially, a fancy word for water.
+Due to the conscious-beauty trend continuing to grow, more and more brands are formulating products with zero, or very little, water in order to improve their environmental credentials.
+Set to be a huge trend for 2020, expect to see a slew of water-free products hitting the shelves.
 The key benefits for skin?
 Botanicals and oils are used as water replacement, which are not only more potent, but aid in producing plumper, smoother skin.

 Z Is For…Zinc Oxide

 In its most natural state, zinc oxide is a white, powdery mineral and one of the key ingredients in your sun cream.
 It’s often compared against chemical SPF formulas as it has a reputation for being chalky, however it’s worth making the switch if you can.
 Not only are they lighter in texture, zinc oxide formulas create a protective barrier and deflect UV rays more effectively – they’re also proven to reduce acne with dermatologists regularly recommending it for its anti-inflammatory benefits.

 DISCLAIMER: We endeavour to always credit the correct original source of every image we use.
 If you think a credit may be incorrect, please contact us at firstname.lastname@example.org.